Diabetes Medications

 Medications to reduce cardiovascular disease risks

 It’s important to know what medications you’re taking and why.
-In addition to insulin, your doctor may prescribe:
+In addition to insulin, your health care professional may prescribe:

 1. Medications to prevent heart disease and stroke